Requirements to Transfer Your

 - Present the VIR (emissions report) or VIN verification report.

 - Complete the Application for Registration and Certificate of Title (form H-13).
-The form H-13 can be ordered online or is also available in DMV offices.

 - Provide your current Connecticut Insurance Identification Card, which can be obtained from your insurance company.
 The insurance card must be in the name of registered owner(s) of vehicle.
 If vehicle is being leased, the insurance card may be in the name of the lessee.

 - An acceptable form of identification for all owners listed on the registration application.

 Vehicles cannot be registered if delinquent property tax or parking tickets are owed or if the registrant has had their registration privilege suspended.